I Set Boundaries With My Racist In-Laws — Will My Partner Resent Me?

 Advertisement

-Are you someone in a mixed-race couple who's faced challenges with family or in-laws?
-If so, what was the biggest obstacle you faced, and how did you navigate it?
-Tell us your experience here to be featured in an upcoming Refinery29 story.

-I’m a Latina married to a white man, and while he recognizes his white privilege and is doing the work, his conservative family is not.
+I’m a Latina married to a white man, and while he recognises his white privilege and is doing the work, his conservative family is not.

 Advertisement